 - Final Presentation: 35%

-Note: The University of Deusto reserves the right to cancel the course if the number of applications does not meet the minimum required.
+NOTE: The University of Deusto reserves the right to cancel the course if the number of applications does not meet the minimum required.
 Therefore, UD and UMW encourage participants not to make final travel plans until they receive official notification via email.

-Activites Included in the Price
+Activities Included in the Price for On-site Course

 - Welcome reception and orientation.
 Opening remarks about the University and Bilbao, with practical orientation.
 First contact with professors (academic advising and information about workshops).